graysonarts/writing/poorimpulse/episode4.md

 A man, about his age, is standing near by, and Chadwick keeps catching the man looking at him.
 For a brief moment, their eyes meet, and the man smiles at him.
 His white teeth contrast against his dark skin.
 Chadwick turns away.
 Why do they always have to hit on him?

 Ilford station is run down and dirty.
 Chadwick turns his nose up at the piss on the ground as he surfaces from the station.
-This is why Chadwick tries to never take a tube home, but Mr Barrow, his valet, did not answer when he called to be picked up.
+This is why Chadwick tries to never take the tube home, but Mr Barrow, his valet, did not answer when he called to be picked up.

 His house is a short taxi ride from the station, but as Chadwick is hailing a taxi, he reaches into his pants to find that his wallet is absent.
 Bloody hell, did he get pickpocketed?
 He waves the taxi away and continues to his house on foot.